Appointment and Dismissal of Officers

 Board of Directors 13/13(100%)

-Audit & Supervisory Board 18/18(100%)
+Audit & Supervisory Board 17/17(100%)

 Board of Directors 13/13(100%)

-Audit & Supervisory Board 18/18(100%)
+Audit & Supervisory Board 17/17(100%)

 Independence Criteria

-Independence Standards for Appointment of Outside Officers
+Independence Criteria for Outside Officers

-1. Not an executive(*1) of the OKI Group
+1. An Independent Officer has not been an executive(*1) of the OKI Group in the past 10 years.

-3. Not a party whose major client (sales to the relevant party's group exceed 2% of total sales of the OKI Group) is the OKI Group, or an executive thereof
+3. An Independent Officer has not been a party whose major client is the OKI Group (the OKI Group's sales to the party's group exceed 2% of the total sales of the OKI Group), or an executive of such a party, in the most recent business year or in the past three business years.

-9. A person is not a relative within the second degree of kinship to any the following people.
+8. A person is not a relative within the second degree of kinship to any the following people.

 a.
 People listed in (2) to (7) above (limited to important executives(*2) for "executives" in (2) to (5), (2) for "people belonging to associations" in (6), important executives and people whose associations have professional qualifications such as certified public accountants or lawyers in the case of accounting or legal expert associations such as audit firms or legal firms, and people who have professional qualifications such as certified public accountants and certified public accountants for "people belonging to audit firms" in (7).